aiscend-research/smallholder-irrigation-dataset/src/modeling/README.md

 ## Usage Notes

-- `-9999` in images is treated as invalid/masked pixels and are ignored.
+- `-9999` in images and `-1` in masks are treated as invalid/masked pixels and are ignored.
 - Georeferencing is not required for ML (Rasterio warnings are safe to ignore).

 ## Best Practices